oroinc/documentation/user/back-office/system/workflows/system-workflows/unqualified-lead.rst

    .. image:: /user/img/system/workflows/unqualified_sales_lead_activate_from_grid.png
       :alt: Activate unqualified sales lead workflow from the table of all workflows

-   Alternatively, click once on the workflow to open its page, and on the workflow page click |IcActivate| **Activate** on the top right.
+   Alternatively, click on the workflow to open its page, and on the workflow page click |IcActivate| **Activate** on the top right.

    .. image:: /user/img/system/workflows/unqualified_sales_lead_wf.png
       :alt: Unqualified sales lead workflow screen under system > workflows in the main menu